 The Nominations Committee reviews and recommends nominations for Board and sub-committees' membership.
-The members during or since the end of the financial year are The Most Revd Dr Philip Freier, Sandy Clark (to February 2017), Emeritus Professor Judith Chapman (to November 2016), Jenny Trethewey, Mike James and Tony Nicholson.
+The members during or since the end of the financial year are The Most Revd Dr Philip Freier (Committee Chair), Ian Pariossen (from May 2018), Jenny Trethewey, Mike James (to May 2018), Conny Lenneberg (from January 2018), and Tony Nicholson (to December 2017).
 The Committee meets at least annually.